 The Managers and their respective affiliates have from time to time been engaged, and may in the future engage, in commercial banking, investment banking and financial advisory and ancillary transactions in the course of their business with the Issuer or any other of the Issuer's related parties for which they have received or may receive customary compensation.
 The Managers and/or their respective affiliates may provide such services for the Issuer and its affiliates in the future.
-In particular, Banc of America Securities Limited, Citigroup Global Markets Limited, Credit Suisse AG, London Branch, Deutsche Bank Luxembourg SA, J.P.
-Morgan Limited and The Royal Bank of Scotland N.V. are lenders under KPN's Credit Facility, and Goldman Sachs Bank USA and J.P.
-Morgan Limited were lenders under KPN's standby liquidity facility, which was cancelled upon the issuance of the EUR Capital Securities and the GBP Capital Securities.
+In particular, Barclays Bank PLC, BNP Paribas, Deutsche Bank Luxembourg SA, J.P.
+Morgan Limited, The Royal Bank of Scotland N.V. and Société Générale are lenders under KPN's Credit Facility, and Goldman Sachs Bank USA and J.P.
+Morgan Limited are lenders under KPN's standby liquidity facility.
 Additionally, the Managers, in the ordinary course of their business, have held and in the future may hold KPN's securities for investment.
 See "Use of Proceeds".